 The Company’s auditors are encouraged to raise comments on internal control in their management letter following their audit, and the points raised and actions arising are monitored through to completion by the Audit Committee.

-The Board currently consists of two executive and two non-executive directors with a gender balance of 75% male and 25% female.
+The Board currently consists of two executive and three non-executive directors all of whom are male.

 The Chairman is responsible for the effective leadership, operation and governance of the Board and its Committees.
 He ensures that all Directors contribute effectively in the development and implementation of the Company’s strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.
 The Chief Executive Officer is responsible for the management of the Group’s business and for implementing the Group’s strategy